 Is your genealogy society or historical organization looking for an informative and engaging speaker?

-Megan Clark Young presents virtually using a number of platforms.
-She is also happy to conduct a live presentation if scheduling permits.
+Megan presents virtually using a variety of platforms and is also happy to conduct a live presentation if scheduling permits.
 If you are interested in a topic not listed below, feel free to reach out.

 If you would like to view Megan’s presentation style, please check out MACY’s Genealogy YouTube Channel.